WHAT’S IN THIS REVIEW?

-The major difference is that they actually own the servers they use, which makes for a more secure network in the long-term.
+The major difference is that they actually own the servers they use, which makes for a more secure network in the long term.
 Once again, it’s hard to find fault with VyprVPN.
-They do run into some issues when connecting to regions such as China which actively block VPN traffic, but they offer solutions such as servers located in Singapore as well as their proprietary Chameleon protocol that helps bypass these firewalls.
+They do run into some issues when connecting to regions such as China that actively block VPN traffic, but they offer solutions such as servers located in Singapore as well as their proprietary Chameleon protocol that helps bypass these firewalls.

 “As a practice, we do not have physical servers in restrictive countries.
 Instead, we use virtual servers to keep the encryption gateway out of the hands of dangerous regimes, yet still offer access to an in-country IP address.”

 While a VPNs main purpose is to mask your online activity by hiding your IP address, streaming and torrenting are quickly becoming a primary use for some users.
 Having the ability to unblock geo-restrictions and access content in different regions is now a key benefit of VPNs.
 I tested VyprVPN in both respects, and this is what I found:

 The best VPN for streaming is arguably NordVPN, yet VyprVPN holds up well in comparison.

 With VyprDNS, users can access a large number of streaming platforms in Canada, the US, the UK, and Germany.
 This includes the likes of Netflix, ESPN+, BBC UK, Disney +, and DAZN.

 This was tested with Netflix, BBC iPlayer, and Disney +.

 iPlayer and Netflix worked perfectly, although I did encounter some issues with Disney’s streaming service, as seen in the image below.